-(For 2013–2014 academic year) Associate Professors
+Writing and Rhetoric (For 2015–2016 academic year) Associate Professors

-Director of the Writing and Speaking Center
+Solomon, Worley Director of the Writing and Speaking Center

 Lutman Senior Lecturer and Coordinator of Second Language Writing

 The Writing and Speaking Center provides one-on-one peer assistance with writing projects and oral presentations from across the disciplines.
 Writers and speakers of all levels and abilities are welcome, with no referral necessary, and students may visit at any stage of the composing process, from initial brainstorming of ideas to review of a full draft or presentation.
-Appointments and walk-in hours are available in several campus locations each semester.
+Appointments and walk-in hours are available at several campus locations each semester.

 to complete one of the department’s eligible 100-level writing courses with a grade of C or better.
 This requirement must be met by the end of the second semester at Colgate.
 Students who fail to do so must continue to enroll in writing courses until the credit is earned.
 In all cases, however, the requirement must be met by the end of the fourth semester.

 The minor is designed to enhance students’ ability to think and write critically as they explore the connections between the theory and practice of rhetoric.
 Students in the minor demonstrate proficiency at crafting a suitable message as they deepen their understanding of rhetoric as an art and as a disciplinary subject of study.
 A minor in writing and rhetoric provides valuable intellectual resources and practical skills for students across the curriculum who are considering careers that call for excellence in speaking and writing.
 The minor is also ideally suited for students with interest in public life and civic responsibility in the evolving context of a global culture.

 With a variety of course options available, students are encouraged to tailor their minor to fit their individual interests, career goals, and majors.
 Students should seek advice from a member of the department when planning their course selections.
 The minor requires a minimum of five courses selected from the list below.
 No more than one course may be at the 100 level, and at least one course must be at the 300 or 400 level.
 A course taken in fulfillment of the writing requirement may not

 A minimum GPA of 2.00 is required in all courses counted for the minor.